Fires happen. That’s a fact. Thankfully, they are fairly rare occurrences, but when they do happen, the results can be catastrophic.

 On a Day-To-Day Basis

 • Checking fire alarms – Are alarms in working order and easily visible?
-Weekly fire alarms should take place to ensure all are in good working order.
+Weekly fire alarms should ensure all are in good working order.

 • Checking emergency exits – Check they are free from obstructions and able to be opened easily in the event of a fire.